so-gineers/workbook-teachers/README.md

 docker compose up -d teachers
 ```

+Open [http://localhost:4128](http://localhost:4128) with your browser to see the application running on docker.
 ## Running the test suite

 The application is tested using [cypress](https://www.cypress.io): kindly run the below command at the root of the project